MechMadHog/mechmadhog/README.md

 **Right now I’m:**
 - Teaching Walter to think without the cloud
-- Moving into the **FreeCodeCamp Data Visualization** certificate
+- Moving into the **FreeCodeCamp's Back End Development and APIs** certificate
 - Stockpiling a growing arsenal of weird and wonderful web projects

 ---

 ### 🔮 What’s Next
-- Data Visualization - Which I guess is going to take over from what Power BI would have been used for moving forward.
+- Back End Development and APIs - What goes on behind the scenes.
 - Building **Walter’s Brain**: Obsidian + Docker + Neo4j + local LLMs = my offline cognitive prosthesis

 ---